twinkletwinklelittlestar70/twinkletwinklelittlestar70.github.io/source/_posts/nlp-attentionvis.md

 This problem occurred when we were trying to improve a Chatbot user experience.
 This chatbot is a coursework that supports covid-related Q&A, fake tweet recognition, and rapid diagnosis of covid by cough.
 For more details refer to the [project repo](https://github.com/twinkletwinklelittlestar70/CovBot).

 When doing the practice module of NLP course, we intend to do a recognition for fake news on Twitter about Covid-19.
-The teacher then suggested that instead of just identifying fake news, we could try to figure out which parts of a tweet hold the fake facts.
+The professor then suggested that instead of just identifying fake news, we could try to figure out which parts of a tweet hold the fake facts.

 We have fine-tuned a BERT model and obtained its attention output.
 These steps are easy and there is a lot of information on the web.
 But how to infer which parts of the original text are fake and which parts are real from the attention data is a very specific problem, I can't find any similar solution on the Internet.
 And there is even no available code example for attention visualization of any text classification problem.